girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Binary Search Algorithm/README.md

 Recursive method: O(log n).

+## Library used for demonstration of process :

+To get the middle index we have to use the floor function.
+For this we will import floor from math library.

 ## Advantages of Binary Search Algorithm :

 1. Binary search algorithm performs searching to the half of the list ,so it takes less time than other linear time search algorithms.